 Common symptoms of VWD are:

-However, many people with VWD do not notice anything is wrong.
+However, some people, particularly men with VWD, do not notice anything is wrong.
 They realize they have a bleeding problem only when another person in the family is diagnosed with VWD or after they have a serious injury or surgery.

 Symptoms of VWD can begin at any age.
 The signs are: